Gwen Stefani And Blake Shelton Reportedly Want A Baby Girl, Gwen’s Sons Show Blake Some Love In A Cute Way

 Gwen Stefani reportedly has Blake Shelton thinking about babies.
 Unlike Gwen, Blake doesn’t have any experience being a parent.
 However, he continues to prove that he’d make a great dad by bonding with Gwen’s three sons from her previous marriage to Gavin Rossdale.

-Gwen Stefani’s boys—Kingston, 12, Zuma, 8, and Apollo, 3—recently used their forearms to show Blake Shelton just how much they admire him.
+Gwen Stefani’s boys — Kingston, 12; Zuma, 8; and Apollo, 3 — recently used their forearms to show Blake Shelton just how much they admire him.
 As Taste of Country reports, Gwen shared a Twitter photo of her boys rocking fake replicas of Blake’s famous tattoo of deer tracks between two rows of barbed wire.

 — Gwen Stefani (@gwenstefani) April 2, 2017